hairinhi/practice_ruby/README.md

-# practice_ruby
+# Description
- This is a book store application.
+ This is a book store application using rails.